NCMyTu/n-clone/benchmark/sqlite_benchmark_results.md

 | Language  | 1 | 1  | 2   |

 * Results:
-  * **Note**: `Doujinshi` and `items` are inserted directly into the database using IDs (so no duplicate or violation checks are performed).
-Therefore, insert time is faster than when using the actual insert method provided by `DatabaseManager`, which will be slower due to validation overhead.
   * File size is calculated after running the command `VACUUM`.
   * Insert time is not shown for configurations with `extra index`, since indices can just be created after insertion (definitely not because I don't have the patience to wait another 1000+ seconds).